skx/kpie/README.md

         pin()
     end

+**NOTE**: More configuration files are included in the [sample directory](samples/).

 Helper
 ------

-Included within the repository is a configuration file called `dump.lua`, this is designed to provide a helpful starting point if you wish to script the manipulation of your windows.
+Included within the repository is a sample configuration file named [dump.lua](samples/dump.lua) which is designed to be a helpful starting point if you wish to script the manipulation of your windows.

 Simply run:

     $ ./kpie ./dump.lua

 This will output chunks of config which you can edit or save: